tamura7091/musubime/README.md

-# Speak Influencer Management Platform
+# Musubime

 A comprehensive, production-ready web application for managing influencer marketing campaigns with sophisticated workflow automation and real-time collaboration features.
-Built for Speak, an AI-powered English learning platform, to streamline partnerships with content creators across multiple platforms.
+Built as Musubime to streamline partnerships with content creators across multiple platforms.

 ## 🎯 Purpose & Vision